Tom Benson Hall of Fame Stadium: History

 In 2009, the stadium hosted the inaugural IFAF Junior World Championship of American Football.
 The tournament gathered 16 best national teams from around the world.
 It hosted the 2015 IFAF World Championship in 2015.

 On February 24, 2021, the Women's Football Alliance announced a multi-year deal to host its championship weekend at the Stadium.

-On August 29, 2021, the stadium was the site of a high school football game between Bishop Sycamore and IMG Academy, in which IMG Academy defeated Bishop Sycamore, 58-0.
+On August 29, 2021, the stadium was the site of a high school football game between Bishop Sycamore and IMG Academy, in which IMG Academy defeated Bishop Sycamore, 58–0.
 Following the game, the existence of Bishop Sycamore was questioned by fans and the school is accused of running a grift and duping ESPN into airing the game.
-Bishop Sycamore head coach Roy Johnson was fired following the game and a arrest warrant was issued towards him.
+Bishop Sycamore head coach Roy Johnson was fired following the game and an arrest warrant was issued towards him.

 The stadium was planned to be the site of the Stagg Bowl in 2020 and 2021, hosted by the Ohio Athletic Conference.
 The 2020 edition was cancelled because of the COVID-19 pandemic.
 The 2021 edition was played on December 17, 2021.

 The United States Football League played its inaugural 2022 postseason at Tom Benson Hall of Fame Stadium because of scheduling conflicts with the 2022 World Games at Legion Field and Protective Stadium.
 Semifinal games were played on June 25, while the championship game was played on July 3.
 On January 25, 2023, it was announced that the Pittsburgh Maulers and the New Jersey Generals would be playing their home games at the Tom Benson Hall of Fame Stadium.
-The 2023 USFL North division playoff game and the USFL Championship will also be played in that stadium.
+The 2023 USFL North Division playoff game and the USFL Championship Game will also be played in that stadium.
+Canton was the only host stadium not retained when the USFL merged with the XFL to form the United Football League, as both the Maulers and Generals were contracted and the UFL scheduled all of its games in their teams' nominal home cities; Hall of Fame Village officials made an aggressive effort to land the 2024 UFL Championship Game but lost out to The Dome at America's Center.

+Championship games hosted

 2015–16 reconstruction

 After the 2015 Pro Football Hall of Fame game concluded, demolition began on the stadium.
 The construction limited fan seating during the fall football season.
 The final phase of construction was scheduled to begin after the 2016 Hall of Fame Game.
 However, approximately an hour prior to kickoff, the game was cancelled due to poor field conditions caused by the use of improper paints applied to the field to create the Hall of Fame logo and other on-field graphics.